nikhilkhanna/RhythmicRide/README.md

-Dubhacks2014
+Rhythmic Ride
 ============
-Project using mojio to adjus music playback in cars to the users speed and speed limit in the area.
+Project using Mojio to adjust music playback in cars based on the user's speed and speed limit in the area.
 Created during Dubhacks 2014, Winner of Mojio API prize!